positive-orange/statsunghee/content/project/internal-project/index.md

 url_video: ""
 ---

+The Envelope method proposed on the context of the multivariate linear model with a view toward prediction and coefficient estimation.
+* By using a material variation provides information that is directly relevant to the regression,
+* while the immaterial variation is essentially irrelevant to the regression and serves to increase estimative variation.
+* A **simultaneous envelope method** proposed for joint reduction of the responses and predictors.
+* The method is simultaneously separating the material and immaterial variation in the responses and in the predictors.

 Assume that two data sets are partially overlapped into the common samples where
 * Common part: $\mathbf{X}_{k}^{c}, \enspace k=1,2$,
 * Unique part: $\hspace{0.8em} \textbf{X}_{k}^{u}, \enspace k=1,2$,